Hello,

 I published a couple of papers too:

-If you want to cite any of my publications, click the headings below to show the BibTeX:
+If you want to cite any of those, use this BibTeX:

 @PhdThesis{walker2018,